RainingSea/cese/project/website/VehicleMaintenanceTracker/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be developed using HTML for the frontend and Python for the backend.
-The frontend will consist of static HTML pages for user registration, login, vehicle information input, and maintenance tracking.
-The backend will handle user authentication, data processing, and file management.
-Python will be used to read from and write to local text files for data storage, ensuring a lightweight and efficient application.",
+"Implementation approach": "The application will be developed using HTML for the frontend and Python for the backend.
+The backend will handle user registration, login, and maintenance tracking logic, while the frontend will provide a user-friendly interface for interaction.
+The application will utilize local text files for data storage, ensuring simplicity and efficiency.",

-"UI design":"The user interface will include the following components: 1) Registration Page with input fields for username and password and a submit button.
-2) Login Page with input fields for username and password, a submit button, and a link to the registration page.
-3) Vehicle Information Input Form with fields for make, model, year, and mileage, along with a submit button.
-4) Maintenance Tracking Interface displaying a list of tasks with options to add, update, or delete tasks.
-5) Maintenance History Viewing Section to display past maintenance records.
-6) Notification area for reminders about upcoming maintenance tasks.",
+"UI design":"The user interface will consist of the following components: \n- Registration Page: A form with fields for username and password. \n- Login Page: A form with fields for username and password. \n- Vehicle Information Page: Input fields for make, model, year, and mileage. \n- Maintenance Tracking Page: Options to add, view, update, and delete maintenance tasks. \n- Notification Page: Displays upcoming maintenance reminders and history.",

-"Data Storage":"Data will be stored in local text files organized by type.
-The following files will be used: 'users.txt' for storing user credentials, 'vehicles.txt' for vehicle information, and 'maintenance.txt' for maintenance records.
-Each file will contain structured data in a simple format, such as JSON or CSV, to facilitate easy parsing and manipulation in Python.",
+"Data Storage":"Data will be stored in local text files.
+The following files will be used: \n- users.txt: To store user credentials (username and password). \n- vehicles.txt: To store vehicle information (make, model, year, mileage). \n- maintenance.txt: To store maintenance records (task type, date, mileage).
+Each record will be stored in a structured format, with each line representing a separate entry.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/vehicle_input.html", "templates/maintenance_tracking.html", "users.txt", "vehicles.txt", "maintenance.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/vehicle_info.html", "templates/maintenance.html", "users.txt", "vehicles.txt", "maintenance.txt"],

 "Data structures and interfaces": " classDiagram